prokushev/SOM-Delphi-Wiki/Emitter Framework vs. Interface Repository Framework.md

 * Emitter Framework: 22 classes: SOMTAttributeEntryC, SOMTBaseClassEntryC, SOMTClassEntryC, SOMTCommonEntryC, SOMTConstEntryC, SOMTDataEntryC, SOMTEmitC, SOMTEntryC, SOMTEnumEntryC, SOMTEnumNameEntryC, SOMTTemplateOutputC, SOMTMetaClassEntryC, SOMTMethodEntryC, SOMTModuleEntryC, SOMTParameterEntryC, SOMTPassthruEntryC, SOMTSequenceEntryC, SOMTStringEntryC, SOMTStructEntryC, SOMTTypedefEntryC, SOMTUnionEntryC, SOMTUserDefinedTypeEntryC.
 * Interface Repository Framework: 11 classes + 1 pseudoclass: AttributeDef, ConstantDef, Contained, Container, ExceptionDef, InterfaceDef, ModuleDef, OperationDef, ParameterDef, Repository, TypeDef; and TypeCode pseudoclass.

+## Summary ##
+Incremental updates of text files is hard to implement in complex cases.
+IR to Delphi importer is complex enough.
+It defines pointers types, sequences and arrays on demand using several passes.
+In order to do this it must keep track of the already defined types.
+This would be hard (yet possible) to reimplement in incremental text editing fashion and even more hard to update.
+That is troublesome to develop from scratch.
+C and C++ emitters put tons of macros and this way offload their job to C(C++) preprocessor.
+Also, unresolved forward references in SOM map to #define in C and unresolved class references in C++, so it is not a problem in these languages, but a problem in other ones.
+So Emitter Framework is good when stateless processing is required.
+IRF is good when whole picture is required, but it for no good reason lacks some information.